kubek2k/articles/9_reasons_terraform_is_a_pain.md

 One of the biggest promises of Terraform, is the realization of the idea of Infrastructure as Code
 - the must-have for teams that want to name themselves DevOps-enabled (DevOps as in actual meaning).
-While being so long- and, supposedly, well-thought, Terraform received a lot of critique in the community, casting a doubt of the sense of the whole idea.
+While being so long- and, supposedly, well-thought, Terraform received a lot of criticism in the community, casting a doubt of the sense of the whole idea.

 In this article, I will enumerate issues we are dealing with in the project I am part of -